These days I include a lot of emojis in my chat messages. Back in the day one

 :-D or include some little pixel graphic, but now we

-regular keyboard (except perhaps for laptops with touchscreen bars above the
+keyboard (except perhaps for laptops with touchscreen bars above the keyboard),

-keyboard), one needs to enter them somehow different.
-And this is where it
+one needs to enter them somehow different.
+And this is where it starts to

 When editing text with different word processors and text editors, you will find that they all have their own spell check dictionary.
 You start adding words in Vim and when you copy parts of it into an email with Thunderbird, the spell check will not know about your new added words.
 This makes spell check less useful.
 On Android your user dictionary is system wide, but that does not help me on the laptop.